Nicholas Hammond: Spider-Man

-From 1977 to 1979, Hammond played the role for which he is perhaps best known, as Peter Parker/Spider-Man in the television series The Amazing Spider-Man, being the first actor to play a live-action Peter Parker and the second live-action Spider-Man.
+From 1977 to 1979, Hammond played the role for which he is perhaps best known, as Peter Parker/Spider-Man in the television series The Amazing Spider-Man, being the first actor to play a live-action Peter Parker and the second live-action Spider-Man after Danny Seagren in the Spidey Super Stories segments on The Electric Company.
 Hammond described his approach to the character: "I liked the idea of taking a fantasy hero and making him believable as a person.
 I made it clear going into it that I wasn't interested in doing something that was just a camp joke."

 The series aired sporadically on CBS, with 13 episodes airing over two seasons.
 A pilot movie appeared in the fall of 1977, with the series returning as a mid-season replacement for five episodes in the spring of 1978.
 While the show did well in the ratings, CBS was unwilling to commit to a regular timeslot due to its relatively weak showing in the lucrative adult demographic.
 The second season aired six episodes, each an hour long, in the fall of 1978 and winter of 1979, with a final two-hour episode in the summer of that year.
-Although Hammond played Peter Parker in the television series, in all of the scenes in which Spider-Man is seen performing stunts or without dialogue, a stunt double was filmed by a second camera unit.
+Although Hammond played Peter Parker in the television series, in all of the scenes in which Spider-Man is seen performing stunts or without dialogue, stunt double Fred Waugh was filmed by a second camera unit.